kentlouisetonino/tinkering-linux/01-LFD103-Beginners-Guide-to-Linux-Kernel-Development/02-introduction-to-linux-kernel-development-process/02-linux-kernel-development-process.md

     run in parallel.

 > - A new release comes out once a every 10 to 11 weeks.
 Releases are time-based rather
     than feature-based.
-That means releases are not held dup for features.
-There is no set date for theses releases.
+That means releases are not held up for features.
+There is no set date for these releases.

 <br />
 <br />